- How Web Browsers Get Hacked?

 - Learn How To Secure Browser?

-Today, the three most popular desktop browsers are Chrome, followed by Microsoft Internet Explorer and Firefox.
-Other major browsers includes Apple Safari and Opera.
+Today, the most popular desktop browsers are Chrome, Safari and Firefox and Opera.
 While most commonly used to access information on the web, a browser can also be used to access information hosted on Web servers in private networks.

 Plugins and Extensions